osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 ```
 It will begin listening for a connection.

-From your WSL terminal, transfer the compiled camera_streamer binary to your QNX device (e.g., via scp) and execute it.
+From your WSL terminal, transfer the compiled camera_streamer binary to your QNX device via scp and execute it.

 A new window managed by OpenCV should now appear on your Windows desktop, displaying the live video stream.